 Consider how this facility capital project will benefit the CFO when developing your business case.

-Quick Tips for Presenting Capital Budget Projects
+Presenting Capital Budget Projects

 - Phrase your introduction in the form of a problem statement.